wboykinm/billmorris.io/blog/_posts/2024-11-22-landsat-speedrun.md

 ![3](/shoals/assets/img/2024-11-22_3.jpg)

 With the above tracks laid, total time from search to final render is under 15 minutes.
-You can't really even make a cup of tea in that time.
+You can barely make a proper cup of tea in that time.

 If this is the sort of operation you find yourself doing frequently, [here's an executable bash script for you](https://gist.github.com/wboykinm/95524eb05cbabdc4f579d914da3a27d8); the only argument is the scene ID.
 Happy mapping!